ivvv/FFv2/README.md

 ### <a name="cats"></a>Feature catalogue per observation

-The Feature Finder (FF) produces feature catalogues for all SPIRE Spectrometer HR sparse-and mapping mode observations, unless these are of known featureless sources (e.g. Vesta, Ceres) or the target is not included in the FF list of observations (e.g. dark sky and sources with well developed models, including Uranus, Neptune and Mars).
+The Feature Finder (FF) produces feature catalogues for all SPIRE Spectrometer HR sparse and mapping mode observations, unless these are of known featureless sources (e.g. Vesta, Ceres) or the target is not included in the FF list of observations (e.g. dark sky and sources with well developed models, including Uranus, Neptune and Mars).
 Failed observations and calibration observations with unusual settings are also omitted.

 The Feature Finder (FF) catalogues are available as FITS files with the catalogue and its metadata in the first Header Data Unit (HDU).